chrisbo246/memoriser/_posts/fr-en/expressions/2017-01-22-expressions.md

 un homme ou une femme
 : nether a man nor woman

-il a fait de grands efforts
-: he has gone to great lengths

 note pour moi-même
 : note to self

-Apprendre à nous / vous connaître
-: Get to know us / you

 voir jusqu'où cela te mène
 : see how far you get

 comme par magie
 : as if by magic

-à mon goût
-: for my liking

 cas particulier
 : particular case